Lipid Synthesis

 \[\label{eq:hmgcs} HMG-CoA + 2NADPH \rightarrow Mevalonate + CoA + 2NADP\]

-.
+The activity of HMGCR is therefore the most important regulatory step in cholesterol synthesis.
 This reaction is regulated by allosteric, post-translational and transcriptional mechanisms.
 There is negative feedback inhibition, via a mevalonate-derived product which reduces the activity of HMGCR, but to date the endogenous inhibitor has not been found.
 Instead, much like Acetyl-CoA Carboxylase, HMGCR is phosphorylated and inhibited by the AMPK-Activated Protein Kinase (AMPK).
-This means that when energy levels are low, Acetyl-CoA is not converted to cholesterol but instead is converted to ATP.
+This means that when energy levels are low, Acetyl-CoA is not converted to cholesterol but instead is converted to ATPOf course, the reverse is also true; that when ATP levels are high, HMGCR activity is also high..

+Sensing and regulation of sterol biosynthesis by SREBP2.
 At the transcriptional level HMGCR is controlled by the transcription factor SREBP2.
 This transcription factor is normally present in the endoplasmic reticulum where it is inactive.
-Once it is activated, SREBP2 would drive the transcriptional upregulation of HMGCR, HMGCS and the LDLR.
+Once it is activated, SREBP2 would drive the transcriptional upregulation of HMGCR, HMGCS and the LDLRThe Low-Density Lipoprotein Receptor, which is used to scavenge cholesterol in the form of LDL back into the liver.
+This will be covered in the lipid transport lecture..
 SREBP2 is maintained in the ER, in an inactive form by high cholesterol levels.
 This mechanism means that when cholesterol levels in the tissue are high, cholesterol synthesis is reduced but when the cholesterol levels in the tissue are low these genes are activated.

+HMG-CoA Reductase is the target of statins.
 Inhibition of HMGCR by drugs will reduce endogenous cholesterol production, an approach that has proven far more effective than dietary restriction in the reduction of blood cholesterol levels.
 Currently, one in five Americans above the age of 40 take a statin, which is a HMG-CoA Reductase inhibitor.
 These drugs are quite effective, reducing the risk of cardiovascular events by approximately 20% (Cholesterol Treatment Trialists’ Collaboration 2010).
-There are some serious side effects of statins however, including a small but significant risk of diabetes and an increased risk in muscle breakdown, potentially due to reductions in CoEnzyme Q.
+There are some serious side effects of statins however, including a small but significant risk of diabetes and an increased risk in muscle breakdown, potentially due to reductions in CoEnzyme QThis was discussed way back in the TCA cycle lecture, where we discussed how CoEnzyme Q, an electron carrier in the electron transport chain is generated from cholesterol..